evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs.markdown

 For this pen Darryl used canvas (the 2D graphics API), three.js (the 3D graphics library) and GLSL shaders.
 I was primarily interested in that combination of all those graphic functionalities and tools, and how the noise affected the dynamics of the visualization.

 So, what sort of effect was the author after by mixing all those graphics?
-First let's broadly talk about the noise funcion used by Garryl.

-# Noisy Perlin (*Simplex*) Noise

-After [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin) developed the noise algorithm back in 1983 the graphics industry would not be the same.
-The well known [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) has played a big role in guiding the development of real-like image textures or in the generation of virtual landscapes.

-Nowadays the original Perlin noise algorithm is mostly used in demos, giving room to other algorithms such as fractal noise and simplex noise.
-[Simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) is in fact a modification made by the same Ken Perlin over last versions of his original ("classic") Perlin noise algorithm to make it less computational-intensive while correcting for some directional artifacts.

-Differently to Perlin noise, simplex noise is under patent and it is limited of use.
-Because of that other people have worked on alternatives.
-Some of those people are Ian McEwan and Stefan Gustavson.
-Variations of the simplex noise algorithm by those authors and other contributors could be found on a Github's repository under [Ashima Arts](https://github.com/ashima/webgl-noise).

-> Notice that the Ashima Arts repository is still available but poorly maintained since 2016.
-However updates to the algorithm still continues.
-Stefan Gustavson cloned the original repository and he is currently the main keeper, but it appears that Ian McEwan is still one of the contributors.
-Recent advances on the algorithm could be read on a [scientific article dated 2022](https://jcgt.org/published/0011/01/02/paper.pdf).

-The noise function used in the example we are about to evaluate is very similar to the script found at this [Ashima Arts repo](https://github.com/ashima/webgl-noise/blob/master/src/noise4D.glsl) dated 2011, with its most recent update dated 2020 at the time of this writing.

-One obseration: Darryl Kuffman names his pen "Perlin flow field", but the noise function is called "*simplex*" by its author, Ian McEwan.

-So it appears we are dealing with a version of the simplex noise.

-Because my current knowledge over noise functions this all I can add about ( :( ).
-Furthermore, try to explain the noise function would take long for a single post.
-There is a better place to find an introduction to noise functions though - [The Book of Shaders](https://thebookofshaders.com/11/).

-Now let's focus on the Darryl Kuffman project a bit more.
+# Quick overview of the noise function used in the example

+For this project, Garryl Huffman made use of a *noise function*, which could be quickly derived from the name of the pen.
+"Perlin" is in fact the surname of [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin), the developer of a [noise function that bears his name](https://en.wikipedia.org/wiki/Perlin_noise) and that has been very influential to the digital graphics industry since its introduction in 1983.

+It is worth noting though that Garry Huffman might have used the wrong reference to name his pen.
+By reading the code in the pen you would notice that the noise function used by Garryl is actually authored by Ian McEwan who refers to it as a ***simplex*** *noise function*.
+The [simplex noise function](https://en.wikipedia.org/wiki/Simplex_noise) was an improved algorithm made by the same Ken Perlin over its classic Perlin noise.
+The [simplex noise function by Ian McEwan](https://github.com/ashima/webgl-noise/blob/master/src/noise4D.glsl), in collaboration with [Stefan Gustavson](https://github.com/stegu), is actually one of the several efforts to improve the Perlin's *simplex* noise function.

+Now, I won't extend about the noise function here.
+If you are still looking for a good explanation of noise functions and a clarification of how the Perlin noise differs from the simplex noise I will strongly recommend this [excellent chapter of "The Book of Shaders"](https://thebookofshaders.com/11/).
+Part of the work made by Ian McEwan and Stefan Gustavson can be found at the (apparently defunt) [Ashima Arts repository](https://github.com/ashima/webgl-noise) or even in recent articles, like [this scientific article dated 2022](https://jcgt.org/published/0011/01/02/paper.pdf).

+Let's go back to the Garryl Kuffman's pen...

 # The Code

-The example by Garryl Kuffman can be divided in three sections:
+We can divide Garryl Kuffman's example in three sections:

-- The *shader*.
-- The *canvas*.
-- The three.js part.

-I won't add much about the shader as it is containing the noise function.
+1- The "context" canvas and the Hair class
+2- The WebGL (Three.js), the *shader*, and the texture canvas 3- The interaction between the texture (aka Garryl's "perlinCanvas") and the "context" canvas.

+Let's follow Garryl's code for each of those sections, in that order.

+**THE "context" CANVAS AND THE *Hair* CLASS**

+Garryl used not one but two canvas elements.
+They were strongly interlinked - we will explain that better later on.

+Both of the canvases were made invisible to the observer.

+The first canvas, the "context", contained the line strokes that would be subjected to the animation.

-Let's see the canvas:
+Let's see its functionality.

 <section id='stickyoverlay'>
     <figure>